abess-team/A-Polynomial-Algorithm-for-Best-Subset-Selection-Problem/README.md

-# Numerical Experiments
+# Reproducible materials
-This repository contains scripts to run the simulation described in *A Polynomial Algorithm for Best-Subset Selection Problem*.
+This repository contains scripts to run the simulation described in [A Polynomial Algorithm for Best-Subset Selection Problem](https://www.pnas.org/doi/10.1073/pnas.2014241117).

 ## Codes